25 Fennel Recipes (+ Produce Guide)

 Fennel has a very mild, sweet anise flavor.
 It’s crunchy, crisp and bright when served raw, and like onions, it becomes very tender and the flavor mellows significantly when it’s cooked.
 It’s extremely versatile and pairs well with root vegetables, chicken, pork, lamb and fish.

-What is fennel good for?
+What is fennel used for?

 Fennel is used as a vegetable in a variety of dishes.
 It adds a crunchy, crisp texture when it’s used raw in salads or slaw, and the fronds may be used as an herb or garnish.
-Fennel is also amazing cooked and makes a great addition to soups and roasted vegetables.
+It’s also amazing cooked and makes a great addition to soups and roasted vegetables.

 The seeds of the fennel plant are widely used as a spice.
 Fennel seed is featured in Indian, Middle Eastern and Asian cuisines.
 In fact, fennel seed is one of the 5 spices included in Chinese 5 spice.

-Fennel seeds are also used to make sausages and absinthe.
+The seeds are also used to make sausages and absinthe.

 Choosing and storing fennel